 - Dead chickens (with a wet head)

-As snakes enter chicken coops unannounced often at the dead of night, securing chicken coops and making them snake proof is the best way to prevent snakes from getting inside chicken coops.
+As snakes enter chicken coops unannounced often at the dead of night, learning how to protect chickens from snakes and making coops snake-proof is the best way to prevent snakes from getting inside chicken coops.
 Some approaches to snake-proofing a coop include:

 - Covering all openings and holes.